Housing Policies for Undergraduate Residential Communities

 Propping doors is prohibited.

 In the residence halls, Notre Dame students are expected to register overnight guests with the Rector.
 Students are also expected to obtain prior permission from the Rector before admitting any visitor under the age of 18 to a residence hall.
-On home football weekends, and any other weekend that may be suggested by the Office of Student Affairs, residence hall staff may request that guests provide identification before entering a residence hall.
+On home football weekends, and any other weekend that may be suggested by the Office of Residential Life, residence hall staff may request that guests provide identification before entering a residence hall.

 Health and Safety Issues

 All students share responsibility for the health and safety conditions of their hall.
 To keep halls safe, students must keep the following facts in mind: